Ernyoke/certified-aws-solutions-architect-professional/05-compute/elb.md

 - Currently there are 3 different types of LB in AWS
 - Load balancers are split between v1 and v2 (preferred)
 - LB product started with Classic Load Balancers (v1)
-- CLBs can load balance http and https and lower level protocols as well, although they can not understand the http protocol
+- CLBs can load balance HTTP/HTTPS and lower level protocols as well, although they can not understand the http protocol, they can't make decision based on HTTP protocols features
-- CLBs can have only 1 SSL certificates
+- CLBs can have only 1 SSL certificate per load balancer
 - They can not be considered entirely being a layer 7 product
+- We should default to using v2 load balancer for newer deployments
+- Version 2 (v2) load balancers:
-- Application Load Balancer (ALB - v2 LB) are layer 7 products supported HTTP(S) and WebSocket
+    - Application Load Balancer (ALB - v2 LB) are layer 7 devices, they support HTTP(S) and WebSocket protocols
-- Network Load Balancers (NLB) are also v2 load balancers supporting lower level protocols such as TCP, TLC and UDP
+    - Network Load Balancers (NLB) are also v2 load balancers supporting lower level protocols such as TCP, TLS and UDP
+- In general v2 load balancers are faster and they support target groups and rules

 ## Application and Network Load Balancers